StarStrider23/Black-Scholes-project/README.md

 | --------------------- | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 |    Standard Error     | 0.0530 | 0.0247 | 0.0181 | 0.0083 | 0.0054 | 0.0028 | 0.0018 |

 The Monte Carlo estimator converges to the Black–Scholes benchmark as the number of simulations increases.
 Meanwhile, the Standard Error (SE) decreases with number of simulations.
 This is partially due to the usage of the so-called control varaites technique.
 The Black–Scholes analytical price is used as a control variate.
-The adjusted estimator is constructed to reduce variance without increasing the number of simulations.
 The convergence rate is consistent with the theoretical $O(N^{-1/2})$ behavior.

 ## Monte Carlo vs Black-Scholes